Surajk013/surajk013.github.io/futurediary/index.md

 # Hello Friend

-I named this dairy as *"Future diary"* just in the hope that some day this will turn into an acutal as happened in the anime
+I named this dairy as *"Future diary"* just in the hope that some day this will turn into an acutal one,  as happened in the anime

 10th January 2025